 One of the areas within the scoring diagram where a live disc is a scoring disc, including the areas of 7, 8, 10 and 10-off.

-A live disc that has stopped inside the scoring diagram not touching any lines (with the exception of the separation triangle in the 10-off).
+A live disc that has stopped inside the scoring diagram not touching any lines, with the exception of the lines of the separation triangle in the 10-off.
 Also NUMBER.

 Able to view a sufficient exposed portion of a hidden disc such that it can be struck by the cue disc.

-The painted lines within the center of the starting area, along with any area between these lines, that separate the starting area into two equal halves, one for each of the two colors of discs.
+The two painted lines within the center of the starting area, along with the area between these lines, that separate the starting area into two equal halves, one for each of the two colors of discs.
 Sometimes the separation triangle is painted as a small solid triangle rather than two lines.

 1. The area of the court between the baseline and the rear edge of the court, where players stand while shooting discs.
 Also STANDING AREA, APRON.
 2. STARTING AREA.